-The mobile robots learn on-line a representation for several objects while following a predetermined trajectory without prior knowledge on the number or nature of the objects to learn.
-The idea of using preplanned trajectories instead of making the robots wandering randomly, is that we can ensure that robots will see an object at a time with its video camera, because it is an important point for the correct performance of our method.
-The pre-planned paths do not imply that robots are going to see an object from the same point of view, scale or orientation, and that the trajectories of robots are always the same in the experiments, as will be seen later.
+The mobile robots learn on-line representations of several objects while following a predefined trajectory without prior knowledge on the number or nature of the objects to learn.
+The idea of using pre-planned trajectories instead of making the robots wandering randomly, is that we can control the experimental conditions to show different aspects of the proposed methodology.